Quick Recall Pool Play

 Pool Play Format

 After three rounds of pool play, we are left with 12 undefeated Pool Champions, and 12 Pool Runners-up.
 These teams draw into a 24-team single elimination bracket.
 In a 24-team single elimination bracket, eight teams get a “bye.”
 Those eight teams are chosen by blind draw from among the twelve Pool Champions.
 The remaining sixteen teams–the four Pool Champions which did not draw a bye, plus the twelve Pool Runners-up–play in Round 4 Sunday.
 Pool runners-up must be placed in the bracket opposite their pool champions.
-The eight teams that win Round 4 matches advance to Monday’s 16-team single elimination bracket.
+The eight teams that win Round 4 matches advance to Round 5.

 The High School bracket mirrors the Middle Grades bracket, except that in Round 3, Pool Champions play each other in Sectional Championships: